 Surprised yet?
 If not, just wait until you see what's going on for B2B brands.
 In a B2B market, branding is especially crucial.
 If you are in the B2B realm, here are a few things you should keep in mind.

-- 77% of B2B marketing leaders say branding is critical to growth.
-(Circle Research)
+77% of B2B marketing leaders say branding is critical to growth.
+(Adience)

 Surprising, right?
 Regardless of whether you're a B2B or B2C brand, a small or large business, an emerging competitor or a long-standing organization, you must maintain your audience.
 Here are a few stats that show how to keep their attention.

-- The average revenue increase attributed to always presenting the brand consistently is 23%.
+The average revenue increase attributed to personalized content is 48%.
 (Lucidpress)